lislel/traffic_light_classifier/README.md

 and then tests it's accuracy on a test set.

-The traffic light images were provided by Udacity.
-Some of the code was provided by Udacity (downloading images, testing images), and is noted in the comments of traffic_light_classifier.py.
+The traffic light images were provided by Udacity. test_functions.py and some of the code in traffic-light_classifier.py was provided by Udacity (downloading images, testing images), and is noted in the comments of traffic_light_classifier.py.